BJClarke/troubleshoot/bxnui.md

 Try again later.
 If you see this message again, contact [IBM Bluemix Support](http://ibm.biz/bluemixsupport){: new_window}.

-## BXNUI3066E
-**Message**: The attempt to migrate your app failed because we couldn't contact Cloud Foundry to switch your app to Diego.

-Try again later.
-If you see this message again, contact [IBM Bluemix Support](http://ibm.biz/bluemixsupport){: new_window}.

 ## BXNUI3067E
 **Message**: The attempt to roll your app back to DEA failed because we couldn't contact Cloud Foundry.